ofa-alumni/job_listings/edo_interactive.md

 We're making shopping and saving simple for consumers… we're helping banks drive value with fees...
 We're helping advertisers connect digital to stores.

+We have a database of billions of credit/debit card transactions and ambitions to use it to connect online marketing to taking action offline.
+Sound familiar?

 ##How do people apply?

 Please visit our website and apply directly online at our careers tab.

-Also, you may feel free to contact our in house recruiter, Michael Doran, directly at:
+Also, you may feel free to contact our in house recruiter, Michael Doran, directly at: michael.doran@edointeractive.com

-michael.doran@edointeractive.com

 ##What kind of opportunities are available at your organization?

-We have numerous opportunities currently (viewable on our website), but where we really need the most help is in working with the large amounts of data that we receive from our financial institution partners every day.
+We have numerous job openings currently (viewable on our website), but where we really have the biggest opportunities is in working with the large amounts of data that we receive from our financial institution partners every day.

-We need strong Data Analysts and Data Scientists.
-We also need strong IT infrastructure people (Database administrator's and a Data Warehouse Engineer).
+We need Data Analysts and Data Scientists at all levels.
+We also need IT infrastructure people (Database administrators and a Data Warehouse Engineer).

-We are primarily using open source tools (PostgreSql, MySql, and Vectorwise databases), and welcome people who are strong in those areas.
+We use R and Tableau; Postgres, Hadoop, and VectorWise; Java, Grails, and JavaScript; DevOps and automated testing.

 ##Campaign people who have had experience with company:

 *(Please add yourself if you know anything about this organization)*

-*
+* Jennifer Berk - I'm now edo's Manager of Advertiser Analytics and really like the company; reach me at jcberk@gmail.com or jennifer.berk@edointeractive.com if you'd like to talk.